SoftwareAG/webmethods-api-gateway/docs/articles/operations/Upgrading API Gateway in zero downtime/Upgrading major versions in zero downtime/README.md

 Since this is a long operation, the REST API will initiate the action and return with 200 OK, if the invocation is successful.

-When the Quiesce mode for all is complete, API Gateway sends out a notification through webhook with the result details if a one is registered.
+When the Quiesce mode for all is complete, API Gateway sends out a notification with the result details through registered webhooks.
 Suppose if you are interested in retrieving the status through API, invoke the below REST API through **Quiesce port** to check if the Quiesce mode for all is completed.

 `GET /rest/apigateway/health`